michaelarn0ld/zettelkasten-public/202109280059/README.md

-# Using the Sony A6300 as a Webcam
+# Using the Sony A6300 or Other Digital Camera as a Webcam on Linux

 Digital cameras can be easily used as a webcam on many Linux distributions.
 Before attempting this, check [here](http://gphoto.org/proj/libgphoto2/support.php)